kailash-manasarovar/statement/docs/timeline/2024/september.md

 ### The swingers club

 - As I drive into Dénia, I once again notice the huge billboard for the swingers club, Hedonia.
-- Zoe BJ went on about the swingers club a lot.
+- Zoe BJ went on about the swingers club, a lot, one of her excruciating topics.
 - It's very distasteful and I have noticed every time I drove in.
-- However, something on it strikes me this time.
+- However, something on the billboard strikes me this time.
-- It is the pictures of robot masks which I have seen on Google searches, and the mention of "special events".
+- It is the pictures of robot masks.
+- I have seen the same on Google searches.
+- The billboard also mentions of "special events".
 - I tweet about it in early October:

 [![Pelicot style rape gangs in Denia](../../content/tweets/pelicot-style-rape-gangs.png)](https://x.com/1FRGVN/status/1845101018746343666)